rss logo

 valid_lft forever preferred_lft forever

-Temporary rules
+Temporary Rules

 root@host:~# nft add table ip NAT